TryLately/passport-lately-sample/README.md

 ### Create Application in Lately and configure client

-* Signup for a Lately account on dev.trylately.com; this will be the user account by which you administer your application definitions in development.
+* If you don't already have one, signup for a Lately account on https://www.trylately.com; this will be the user account by which you administer your application definitions.
-* Send an email to brian@trylately.com requesting Aplication Partner status; include the Lately username you wish to use for administering your Apps.
+* Send an email to brian@trylately.com with your Lately username and one or more github usernames for your developers;  we'll enable Applications integration for you in Lately and add the git users to the sample repo.
-* When you receive a response sign-in to your Lately account and navigate to the Application page via the User menu (hover your user avatar at top right and select Applications)
+* Sign-in to your Lately account and navigate to the Application page via the User menu (hover your user avatar at top right and select Applications)
-* Create an Application record with the callback url http://localhost:8080/auth/lately/callback (matching the sample app config).
+* Create an Application record for the sample app with any name, but specify the callback url http://localhost:8080/auth/lately/callback to match the sample app listen route.
+Save the record, and make note of the clientID and secret for your app in the list.
+* Obtain the sample application using git clone https://github.com/TryLately/passport-lately-sample , this will create a directory named passport-lately-sample.
+Change to that directory and run `npm install` to install dependencies.
-* From the applications list copy your Application ID and Secret to ./config.js in the sample app.
+* Copy your clientID and secret from step 4 to the ./config.js file in the sample app.

 ### Running the App

-* From the installation directory run `node app.js`
+* In the installation directory run `node app.js`
-* Open a web browser and visit: `http://localhost:8080` .
-Select Login to start the OAuth flow with the configured Lately server (dev.trylately.com); login and allow the requested permissions.
+* Open the sample app in a brower at http://localhost:8080 and select Login to authenticate against Lately; then allow the requested permissions to grant your Application access to our api's.
-* On completion the server shows the user profile returned by Lately, with a list of Dashboards and Campaigns accessible by that user.
-* The Generate link in the sample app top menu links to a simple app that will guide you through a selection of Dashboard, Campaign and Link for exercising the 'content/generate' api.
+* After login the sample app displays the user profile, which includes the Dashboards and Campaigns they have access to.
+You will also see a Generate option in the sample app - this links to a simple wizard that will guide you through content generation by selecting a Dashboard, Campaign and URL for the content source.

 ### API Invocation